ornew/tekton-integration/README.md

 # Tekton Integrations

-This CRD provides Tekton to work with third-party systems (GitHub, Slack, etc).
+It provides functions to integrate Tekton with other systems (GitHub, Slack, etc).

 - `Provider` presents credentials and settings for integrating with external systems.
 - `Notification` presents how to notify the result of Run.